mrossinek/qiskit-nature-projection-embedding/README.md

 pip install .
 ```

-:warning: You need to install Qiskit Nature from this branch https://github.com/qiskit-community/qiskit-nature/pull/1215.
+:warning: You need to install Qiskit Nature 0.7 which is still under development on its `main` branch.

 ## Usage